-With Valentine’s Day approaching, plants are the perfect gift for a family member, friend, or loved one.
+With Valentine’s Day approaching, plants are the perfect gift for a family member, friend or loved one.
 Besides their beauty, plants also have symbolic meanings.
 If you’re looking to get a plant for your special someone this Valentine’s Day, here’s a list of plants that symbolize love.

-Orchids are known to symbolize strength, beauty, royalty, and love.
+Orchids are known to symbolize strength, beauty, royalty and love.
 Ancient Greeks saw orchids as a sign of virility and fertility, while Victorian-era Europeans associated the orchid with luxury and elegance.
 Today the pink orchid is the traditional flower of a couple’s 14th wedding anniversary, symbolizing affection and love.
-Orchids are available in many colors and sizes, and their symbolic meaning make them a great plant to give a loved one.
+Orchids are available in many colors and sizes, and their symbolic meaning makes them a great plant to give a loved one.

 Peonies are known to symbolize romance, honor, prosperity and a happy life.
 Throughout history, the peony root was used for medicinal purposes and believed by some to cure certain ailments.
 Today, the peony is the state flower of Indiana as well as the 12th-anniversary flower for couples.
 With their lush and full petals, peonies represent love and prosperity, serving as a great gift for Valentine’s Day.